ffcg/ffcg-labs/terraform/gcp/README.md

 1. Initialize terraform

-    Set a unique prefix, or you'll have a collision with other lab atendees and redeploy each other's resources:

-    Recommended is to use only alpha characters, possibly numbers and dashes, but it hasn't been tested.
+    Change directory to /serverless-lab/terraform/gcp if you have not already

     ```terminal
+    cd ./terraform/gcp
+    ```

+    Select a unique prefix YOUR-PREFIX, e.g. `john-doe` using only lowercase alpha characters, or you'll have a collision with other lab atendees and redeploy each other's resources:

+    ```terminal
-    terraform init -upgrade -backend-config="prefix=<your prefix here>"
+    terraform init -upgrade -backend-config="prefix=<YOUR-PREFIX>"
     ```

     **Example:**